304 North Cardinal St.

 - Tree Valley Garden Centre – Ontario, Canada

-Young maples cost about $100 in our area, and older maple trees can be over $500.
-Since we live close to a golf course that regularly moves lots of trees, it was much cheaper just to move one of the maples from our backyard to the front yard.
-The tree spade was cheaper than buying an established maple tree.
+Young maples cost about $100 in our area, while older maple trees can be over $500.
+Since we live close to a golf course that regularly moves larger trees, it was much cheaper just to move one of the older maples from our backyard to the front yard.
+The large tree spade was cheaper than buying an established maple tree.

 Some trees are just too big to be planted by homeowners.
 When buying fully grown trees that have large root balls or that tower in height over us humans, the nursery will inform you of the machinery requirements to have the tree planted.
-Trees that have to be planted professionally can start to get super expensive once the delivery and planting charges get added onto the price of the tree.
+Trees that have to be planted professionally can start to get super expensive once the delivery and planting charges get added to the price of the tree.

 Tree spades can generally be rented by the hour in most areas.
 They’re best used in open locations that are easy for the truck to maneuver in.
 Beware that heavy trucks can compact soil and cause ruts, so it’s best to do large tree installation before lawn installation if you can help it.
 You’ll likely be charged an hourly rate for the equipment that’s needed, as well as hourly rates for all the landscape crew members that are needed.
 This can get expensive!
 Get ready to pay at least a few hundred dollars.

 Let’s consider a hypothetical example.
-Say you’ve decided to go with a 15 foot tree, delivered by the nursery and planted with their tree spade.
+Say you’ve decided to go with a 15-foot tree, delivered by the nursery and planted with their tree spade.
 The tree could cost $500, the tree truck rental could cost $500, and the crew could charge $500.
 That’s a $1500 tree.
 These numbers aren’t unreasonable in many markets.
 Make sure you know what you’re getting yourself into when paying to plant a large tree!

 Most potted trees are happy to be planted by homeowners!
 Just ask for instructions at the nursery.
 In general, dig a wide hole that’s only as deep as the soil in the pot.
 Don’t add anything fancy and backfill the tree with the same soil.
-However the tree is planted, water it frequently for the first couple years.
+However the tree is planted, water it frequently for the first couple of years.